-The output of the SELECT model is E. coli load per subwatershed per day (for each input source) (Figure 5-5 Double Bayou subwatersheds).
-To achieve this, the SELECT model distributes the animal population for each source through the watershed based on input population as well as on the suitable habitat area (including land cover).
-The bacteria loading rate is another input to the model, and is the total cfu per day per animal.
-The EPA has created a standardized set of known daily bacterial loading rates from a variety of nonpoint sources (U.S. EPA 2001).
-These loading rates are based on the rate of excretion, diet, species of animal and other environmental factors.
-The SELECT model then multiplies the loading rate by the population to get the total load for each subwatershed.
-To convert the total load to the E.coli load, the total load is multiplied by the E.coli conversion factor of 0.63 (See Appendix D: Indepth SELECT Approach for load equations).
+The SELECT model output is E. coli load per subwatershed per day (for each input source) (Figure 5-5 Double Bayou subwatersheds).
+To achieve this, the SELECT model distributes the animal population for each source throughout the watershed based on input population and suitable habitat area (including land cover).
+The bacteria loading rate is another model input, and equals total cfu per day per animal (cfu/animal/day).
+The EPA created a standardized set of known daily bacterial loading rates from a variety of nonpoint sources (U.S. EPA 2001).
+These loading rates are based on rate of excretion, diet, species of animal and other environmental factors.
+The SELECT model multiplies a known loading rate by the estimated population to generate a total load for each subwatershed.
+To convert total load to E.coli load, the total load is multiplied by the E.coli conversion factor of 0.63 (See Appendix D: In-depth SELECT Approach for load equations).

-The SELECT results represent the concentration of bacteria that is potentially on the ground and does not necessarily depict the amount of bacteria that reaches the bayous.
-Important factors in this context include the distribution of the loadings, proximity of the source to the bayou, the amount and location of vegetative material that may filter bacteria contributions before they reach the bayou and the variation in the inputs (which is dependent on factors such as animal diet).
+SELECT results represent concentrations of bacteria that are potentially on the ground; not necessarily the amount of bacteria that reaches the bayous.
+Important factors to consider include distribution of source loadings, proximity of the source to the bayou, the amount and location of vegetative material that may filter bacteria contributions before they reach the bayou and variation in input populations (which is dependent on factors such as animal diet).